dfm/gp/README.md

 ```
 # On the cluster login node:
-qsub -I -l nodes=1:ppn=1 -l walltime=2:00:00 -q WHAT_QUEUE_DO_WE_USE
+qsub -I -l nodes=1:ppn=1 -l walltime=2:00:00 -q astro-seminar
 ```

-Once that job starts up, load the correct Python module:
+Once that job starts up, load the correct Python module, and cd into the directory the job was submitted from:

 ```
 # In the interactive job: